shravya-chepa/medev/README.md

 ### 8. Stop the Application
 To stop the Flask server, you can press `Ctrl + C` in the terminal where the server is running.

+## 4. Start MongoDB Manually (If Needed)
+If you don’t want MongoDB running as a background service, you can start it manually with:

+mongod --config /opt/homebrew/etc/mongod.conf
+## 5. Stop MongoDB (Optional)
+If you ever need to stop MongoDB, you can use:

+brew services stop mongodb/brew/mongodb-community